Workflows for Managing Land and Property Information

 Crossrail Maps played a key role in planning, identifying gaps in the final stage of property acquisition and consultation with 3rd parties.
 It produced awareness and effective management of spatial data; it was beneficial in identifying, understanding and minimising the disruption between contract handover.
 This was achieved by integrating Crossrail Maps with other project data and providing a seamless solution for use within the project.

 Milena is Assistant GIS Data Manager.
 She is responsible for developing, maintaining, managing and making available geospatial project information required for Project progression.
-Milena has been with Crossrail for the last 7 years, prior to this she worked as a GIS consultant for Fugo (3 years) based in Aberdeen, and Agip working on the Azerbaijan project (3 years) based in London.
+Milena has been with Crossrail for the last 7 years, prior to this she worked as a GIS consultant for Fugro (3 years) based in Aberdeen, and Agip working on the North Caspian Sea Project (3 years) based in London.
 She holds a BSc (Hons) degree in Topographic Science from the University of Glasgow.